JustinPatenaude/balticathletics/brands/champion.md

 info: |-
   Champion was established in 1919 in Rochester, NY.
 It was originally named Knickerbocker Knitting Mills :)

   A household name trusted by many!
+Catalyst is the Canadian distributor for Champion.
 photos:
 - title: S260 Champion Performance Full Zip Jacket
   photo: "/S260-stone-grey-black.jpg"